mantidproject/mantid/docs/source/release/v6.3.0/diffraction.rst

 - :ref:`LoadPDFgetNFile <algm-LoadPDFgetNFile>` now returns standard units for atomic distance rather than the label.
 - The integration range has been corrected inside :ref:`PDFFourierTransform v2 <algm-PDFFourierTransform-v2>`.
 - :ref:`SaveFocusedXYE <algm-SaveFocusedXYE>` now correctly writes all spectra to a single file when ``SplitFiles`` is ``False``.
 Previously it wrote only a single spectrum.
-- For processing vanadium run it no longer finds the environment automatically in :ref:`SetSampleFromLogs <algm-SetSampleFromLogs>`.
+- Added an option to enable (default on) finding the sample environment automatically using :ref:`SetSampleFromLogs <algm-SetSampleFromLogs>`.
+This is used to turn off the feature for vanadium measurements when using ``mantid.utils.absorptioncorrutils``.
 - Fixed an issue in :ref:`WANDPowderReduction <algm-WANDPowderReduction>` where in some cases users ended up with zeros as output.
 - Fixed a problem with the ``create_vanadium`` action when running with ``tt_mode=Custom`` in the ISIS PEARL powder diffraction scripts.
 Created a separate Vanadium file for each different custom grouping file rather than one for all custom runs